November 11 - Quebradas

 The XL and long course continue on Quebradas through the badlands to mile 12.4.

-At mile 12.4 the XL course riders enter uncharted territory.
-We haven't been on the eastern portion of the XL course but hear it's badass.
+At mile 12.4 the XL course goes left and has a bunch of really cool views to soak in.
+This is my favorite part of the Quebradas loops.
 Take it easy and keep enough oxygen in that brain bucket of yours so you can assess risk adequately.
 We'd rather eat tacos at the finish than entering Chip 'N Dale Rescue Rangers mode to search for someone that got a little too rad.

 At mile 12.4 the long course turns west and heads back down towards the bosque on a lightly traveled dirt/sand road.
 The majority of this course you can rip, but there's a couple descents between mile 12 and 18 where you'll need to turn the risk management part of your brain back on.
 It's a fun drop back down to Bosquecito Rd where we head south to 380.
 Turn right on 380, if you need food or water there's a convenience store in San Antonio, and turn north on the most eastern low ditch road.
 Realistically if you happen to pick the wrong ditch road at any point it won't matter, just keep going because all the intersections we use are where all the ditch roads come back together.
 We stay on the ditch roads until we reach Otero park where the course picks up the Socorro Valley Bosque Trail.
 See above paragraph for details on that.
 The finish for the short and long is the same.